yuxian1996/En/_posts/2019-02-23-RealtimeRendering-MIP maps and More.md

 ---
 layout: post
-title:  "Realtime Rendering - MIP maps and More"
+title:  "Realtime Rendering - MIP Maps and More Effect"
-date:   2019-02-21
+date:   2019-02-24
-excerpt: "Explain what's Mip map, how does it work.
+excerpt: "Explain what's Mip map, how it works.
 Add more effect with texture UV and alpha value."
 tag: [EAE6900, Assignment, Realtime Rendering]
 comments: false
 ---